human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

     <summary>
         <strong>How would you go about trying to do this with meryl?</strong>
     </summary>
     When you want to use a tool to do something (and you are decently confident that the tool can actually do it), then a good point to start is just querying the tool's manual or help dialogue.
-Try out `meryl --help` and see if there's a function that looks like it could generate the histogram we want. <strikethrough>spoiler alert: it's `meryl histogram read-db.meryl`</strikethrough>
+Try out `meryl --help` and see if there's a function that looks like it could generate the histogram we want. <del>spoiler alert: it's `meryl histogram read-db.meryl`</del>
 </details>

 If you tried to run that command with the output straight to standard out (*i.e.*, your terminal screen), you'll see it's rather overwhelming and puts you all the way at the high, high coverage *k*-mer counts, which are only one occurance.
 Let's look at just the first 100 lines instead.